ubitech/entropy-docs/docs/pac_analytics.rst

 .. image:: assets/ENTROPY_newalg_5.png

 - You have successfully create new algorithm.
-View a registered algorithm

 **View a registered algorithm**

 - In order to view a registered algorithm several consecutive steps have to be undertaken .